 I have a very nice home office that keeps me motivated.
 No matter how big or small your work space is, make sure that you have a good working area and you are not just sitting on the sofa or in bed.
 Ikea sell desks starting at £22, so you can pick out an affordable option.
-For some home office inspiration, check out my Pinterest board.

 Start your day properly

 This means getting up as though you are going to work, showering and getting dressed properly.
 Make sure that you have breakfast and set yourself up for the day.
 This helps your brain to get into the “going to work” mentality and helps you to have a much more productive day.

 Plan your day & set realistic goals

 Of course you cannot plan every moment of your day – something may crop up that demands your immediate attention.
 Try to split your day into chunks and dedicate time to eat task or set of tasks.
 When setting goals for your day, make sure that they are realistic.
 One of the perks of working from home is that you can take breaks and put a load of washing on, or tidy a room – but don't go crazy.
 Your main focus is to get your work done.

 If you are working from home, you may not have someone asking for your progress or reminding you about important tasks that need to be completed.
 Lists will help you to keep on track and stay motivated.
 Whatever hasn't been accomplished that day can be moved on to tomorrow's list.